nextcloud/documentation/user_manual/pim/sync_android.rst

    grant DAVx⁵ access to your tasks, too.
 6. When you tap the icon for the account DAVx⁵ has set up, it will discover the available address books and calendars.
-Choose which ones you want to synchronize and finishish.
+Choose which ones you want to synchronize and finish.

 Without the Nextcloud mobile app